The University of Kent, Canterbury, Kent, CT2 7NZ, T +44 (0)1227 764000

 Fieldwork Practice module

 Volunteering opportunities that allow you to develop practical skills are very important in our subject area.
-Kent offer a Fieldwork Practice module which offers students the chance to gain experience in excavation, survey or museum studies.
+Kent offers students the chance to gain experience in excavation, survey or museum studies.
 Students enrolled on this module are usually supported by a SECL Archaeological Fieldwork bursary.

 With lots of locations on offer, students who have no prior experience of fieldwork will likely be assigned a project in the UK, whilst more experienced students may be offered a place on an excavation abroad.
 Skills and experience gained range from efficient manual digging and artefact washing to site and find drawing or photography and the completing of record sheets.

-Classical and Archaeological studies also have a dedicated Archaeology technician, Lloyd Bosworth, who is able to assist with the technical side of archaeology such as photography, illustrations, 3D laser scanning, and fieldwork support.
+Classical & Archaeological studies also have a dedicated Archaeology technician, Lloyd Bosworth, who is able to assist with the technical side of archaeology such as photography, illustrations, 3D laser scanning, and fieldwork support.

 Our students gain a variety of employment after leaving University, and popular careers include library and museum work, teaching, archaeology, law and research institutions.
 Of course many students go onto further study, including Egyptology, Maritime Archaeology, and further study in Classical and Archaeological studies.